 - NFT or Non-Fungible Token supplies a mechanism to prove ownership of unique assets in the entire blockchain system.

 - DAO or Decentralized Autonomous Organization represents a new way of coordination for a decentralized community.
-In the absence of CEOs or managers as in traditional organizations, a DAO replaces community governance decision making with crypto token-holder votings.
+In the absence of CEOs or managers as in traditional organizations, a DAO replaces community governance decision-making with crypto token-holder voting.
 It then leverages smart contracts to execute the voting results.

 The combined scope of the three core application categories offers a solid system for property ownership, property transfer, and community governance, covering all the essential elements of a fully functional economy.